camwebb/klinikDB/doc/rpi_install.md

     systemctl start dhcpd4
     systemctl enable dhcpd4

 Reboot the system to see if you can connect.
+Note that it can sometimes take 2 mins for the DCHP server to begin to listen.
 If it is failing, you can always connect the RPi via ethernet and SSH in that way.

 ## Hardware clock